amd/aocl-data-analytics/doc/options/all_table.rst

 .. csv-table:: :strong:`Table of options for` :cpp:type:`da_datastore`.
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

-   "csv integers as floats", "integer", ":math:`i=0`", "Whether or not to interpret integers as floating point numbers when using autodetection.", ":math:`0 \le i \le 1`"
+   "integers as floats", "integer", ":math:`i=0`", "Whether or not to interpret integers as floating point numbers when using autodetection.", ":math:`0 \le i \le 1`"
-   "csv datastore precision", "string", ":math:`s=` `double`", "The precision used when reading floating point numbers using autodetection.", ":math:`s=` `double`, or `single`."
+   "datastore precision", "string", ":math:`s=` `double`", "The precision used when reading floating point numbers using autodetection.", ":math:`s=` `double`, or `single`."
-   "csv use header row", "integer", ":math:`i=0`", "Whether or not to interpret the first row as a header.", ":math:`0 \le i \le 1`"
+   "use header row", "integer", ":math:`i=0`", "Whether or not to interpret the first row as a header.", ":math:`0 \le i \le 1`"
-   "csv warn for missing data", "integer", ":math:`i=0`", "If set to 0, return error if missing data is encountered; if set to 1, issue a warning and store missing data as either a NaN (for floating point data) or the maximum value of the integer type being used.", ":math:`0 \le i \le 1`"
+   "warn for missing data", "integer", ":math:`i=0`", "If set to 0, return error if missing data is encountered; if set to 1, issue a warning and store missing data as either a NaN (for floating point data) or the maximum value of the integer type being used.", ":math:`0 \le i \le 1`"
-   "csv skip footer", "integer", ":math:`i=0`", "Whether or not to ignore the last line when reading a CSV file.", ":math:`0 \le i \le 1`"
+   "skip footer", "integer", ":math:`i=0`", "Whether or not to ignore the last line when reading a CSV file.", ":math:`0 \le i \le 1`"
-   "csv delimiter", "string", ":math:`s=` `,`", "The delimiter used when reading CSV files.", "" "csv whitespace delimiter", "integer", ":math:`i=0`", "Whether or not to use whitespace as the delimiter when reading CSV files.", ":math:`0 \le i \le 1`"
+   "delimiter", "string", ":math:`s=` `,`", "The delimiter used when reading CSV files.", "" "whitespace delimiter", "integer", ":math:`i=0`", "Whether or not to use whitespace as the delimiter when reading CSV files.", ":math:`0 \le i \le 1`"
-   "csv decimal", "string", ":math:`s=` `.`", "The character used to denote a decimal point in CSV files.", "" "csv skip initial space", "integer", ":math:`i=0`", "Whether or not to ignore initial spaces in CSV file lines.", ":math:`0 \le i \le 1`"
+   "decimal", "string", ":math:`s=` `.`", "The character used to denote a decimal point in CSV files.", "" "skip initial space", "integer", ":math:`i=0`", "Whether or not to ignore initial spaces in CSV file lines.", ":math:`0 \le i \le 1`"
-   "csv line terminator", "string", "empty", "The character used to denote line termination in CSV files (leave this empty to use the default).", ""
+   "line terminator", "string", "empty", "The character used to denote line termination in CSV files (leave this empty to use the default).", ""
-   "csv row start", "integer", ":math:`i=0`", "Ignore the specified number of lines from the top of the file (note that line numbers in CSV files start at 1).", ":math:`0 \le i`"
+   "row start", "integer", ":math:`i=0`", "Ignore the specified number of lines from the top of the file (note that line numbers in CSV files start at 1).", ":math:`0 \le i`"
-   "csv comment", "string", ":math:`s=` `#`", "The character used to denote comments in CSV files (note, if a line in a CSV file is to be interpreted as only containing a comment, the comment character should be the first character on the line).", ""
+   "comment", "string", ":math:`s=` `#`", "The character used to denote comments in CSV files (note, if a line in a CSV file is to be interpreted as only containing a comment, the comment character should be the first character on the line).", ""
-   "csv quote character", "string", ":math:`s=` `~"`", "The character used to denote quotations in CSV files.", "" "csv scientific notation character", "string", ":math:`s=` `e`", "The character used to denote powers of 10 in floating point values in CSV files.", ""
+   "quote character", "string", ":math:`s=` `~"`", "The character used to denote quotations in CSV files.", "" "scientific notation character", "string", ":math:`s=` `e`", "The character used to denote powers of 10 in floating point values in CSV files.", ""
-   "csv escape character", "string", ":math:`s=` `\\`", "The escape character in CSV files.", "" "csv thousands", "string", "empty", "The character used to separate thousands when reading numeric values in CSV files.", ""
-   "csv skip rows", "string", "empty", "A comma- or space-separated list of rows to ignore in CSV files.", "" "csv datatype", "string", ":math:`s=` `auto`", "If a CSV file is known to be of a single datatype, set this option to disable autodetection and make reading the file quicker.", ":math:`s=` `auto`, `boolean`, `double`, `float`, `integer`, or `string`."
+   "escape character", "string", ":math:`s=` `\\`", "The escape character in CSV files.", "" "thousands", "string", "empty", "The character used to separate thousands when reading numeric values in CSV files.", "" "skip rows", "string", "empty", "A comma- or space-separated list of rows to ignore in CSV files.", "" "datatype", "string", ":math:`s=` `auto`", "If a CSV file is known to be of a single datatype, set this option to disable autodetection and make reading the file quicker.", ":math:`s=` `auto`, `boolean`, `double`, `float`, `integer`, or `string`."
-   "csv data storage", "string", ":math:`s=` `column major`", "Whether to store data from CSV files in row or column major format.", ":math:`s=` `column major`, or `row major`."
+   "storage order", "string", ":math:`s=` `column-major`", "Whether to return data in row- or column-major format.", ":math:`s=` `column-major`, or `row-major`."
-   "csv skip empty lines", "integer", ":math:`i=0`", "Whether or not to ignore empty lines in CSV files (note that caution should be used when using this in conjunction with options such as CSV skip rows since line numbers may no longer correspond to the original line numbers in the CSV file).", ":math:`0 \le i \le 1`"
+   "skip empty lines", "integer", ":math:`i=0`", "Whether or not to ignore empty lines in CSV files (note that caution should be used when using this in conjunction with options such as CSV skip rows since line numbers may no longer correspond to the original line numbers in the CSV file).", ":math:`0 \le i \le 1`"
-   "csv double quote", "integer", ":math:`i=0`", "Whether or not to interpret two consecutive quotechar characters within a field as a single quotechar character.", ":math:`0 \le i \le 1`"
+   "double quote", "integer", ":math:`i=0`", "Whether or not to interpret two consecutive quotechar characters within a field as a single quotechar character.", ":math:`0 \le i \le 1`"

 .. only:: internal

    .. _opts_optimizationsolvers:

    Optimization Solvers
    ====================

    The following options are supported.

    .. csv-table:: :strong:`Table of options for optimization solvers.`
       :escape: ~
       :header: "Option name", "Type", "Default", "Description", "Constraints"

-      "storage scheme", "string", ":math:`s=` `c`", "Define the storage scheme used to store multi-dimensional arrays (Jacobian matrix, etc).", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
+      "storage order", "string", ":math:`s=` `c`", "Define the storage scheme used to store multi-dimensional arrays (Jacobian matrix, etc).", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
       "print level", "integer", ":math:`i=1`", "Set level of verbosity for the solver: from 0, indicating no output, to 5, which is very verbose.", ":math:`0 \le i \le 5`"
       "lbfgsb convergence tol", "real", ":math:`r=\sqrt{2\,\varepsilon}`", "Tolerance of the projected gradient infinity norm to declare convergence.", ":math:`0 < r < 1`"
       "derivative test tol", "real", ":math:`r=10^{-4}`", "Tolerance used to check user-provided derivatives by finite-differences.
 If <print level> is 1, then only the entries with larger discrepancy are reported, and if print level is greater than or equal to 2, then all entries are printed.", ":math:`0 < r \le 10`"